Volta Inc. (VLTA) Shares Up Despite Recent Market Volatility

-Volta Inc. (NYSE: VLTA)’s stock price has increased by 0.29 compared to its previous closing price of 0.85.
-However, the company has seen a gain of 0.04% in its stock price over the last five trading days.
+Volta Inc. (NYSE: VLTA)’s stock price has increased by 1.00 compared to its previous closing price of 0.85.
+Despite this, the company has seen a gain of 1.29% in its stock price over the last five trading days.
+The Wall Street Journal reported on 08/25/22 that EV Charging-Station Operators Set to Battle for Ad Dollars

 Is It Worth Investing in Volta Inc. (NYSE: VLTA) Right Now?